bluebossa63/tce-0.11.0/blogs/part 3/blog-3.md

 #don't forget to take this one if you're planning to use i.e. harbor registry with your custom CA
 tanzu package install cert-injection-webhook --package-name cert-injection-webhook.community.tanzu.vmware.com --version 0.1.0 -f ./cert-injection-webhook/cert-injection-webhook-config-values.yaml
 ```
+## Post-Deployment Tasks

 If you are prepared so far you can now go ahead with the tests proposed in the documentation.
 They are based on [this repository](https://github.com/cgsamp/tanzu-simple-web-app) defining a simple spring boot web app.
 Simply fork it and use it for your tests with your personal fork.
 In the end you will have the app automatically rebuild and deployed - short time after you commited something to the main branch.
+You just have to change one line, check out the last paragraph of the readme.

 If you are already working with my repository, you can rely on my files as well, you'll find them all in the [kpack](../../kpack/) directory.
 So let me add to the documentation with all what I have learned so far.
 The version 0.2.0 of the app-toolkit lists Cartographer-Catalog and kpack-dependencies - I think this is very promising and worth a follow-up.
-It is really a lot of tooling you will have to learn to get comfortable with.
+It is really a lot of tooling to get comfortable with to use it efficiently.
 The main promise of this philosophy is that you can simply state a git repo and some build packs will find the best way to deploy your workload.
 Let's start with the basics before we're trying to touch the limits...

-I followed the [documentation of version 0.1.0](https://tanzucommunityedition.io/docs/main/package-readme-app-toolkit-0.1.0/) and recommend the one of [kpack](https://tanzucommunityedition.io/docs/main/package-readme-kpack-0.5.1/) and did a extended version:
+I followed the [documentation of version 0.1.0](https://tanzucommunityedition.io/docs/v0.11/package-readme-app-toolkit-0.1.0/) and recommend the one of [kpack](https://tanzucommunityedition.io/docs/v0.11/package-readme-kpack-0.5.1/) and did a extended version:

 Prepare rbac.yml: